xregistry/spec/core/spec.md

 1. Server's choice.
-If the Resource's model has the `setstickydefaultversion` aspect set to `false` then the server will always choose which Version is the "default" and any attempt by the client control it MUST result in the generation of an error.
+If the Resource's model has the `setstickydefaultversion` aspect set to `false` then the server will always choose which Version is the "default" and any attempt by the client to control it MUST result in the generation of an error.

    This specification does not mandate the algorithm that the server uses,